victorlobe/PinterestFix/README.md

 ## Requirements

 - iOS 5.0+
-- Pinterest app version 2.6+ installed
+- Pinterest app version 2.6+ installed (older versions may work too)
 - MobileSubstrate

 ## How to Use